Public Interest Registry: .NGO and .ONG

 In June 2011, ICANN expanded the internet's naming system to allow applications for new top-level domain names.
-Public Interest Registry declared publicly an interest in the .NGO domain in August 2011 and applied for it in May 2012.
+Public Interest Registry declared publicly an interest in the .NGO domain (NGO standing for non-governmental organization) in August 2011 and applied for it in May 2012.
 It also applied for an equivalent domain, .ONG, which stands for Organisation Non Gouvernementale in French, and is also recognizable in Portuguese, Spanish, Italian and other Romance languages.

 Unlike the .ORG domain, .NGO will require validation of the registrant's non-governmental status.
 Non-governmental organizations told Public Interest Registry they needed a closed domain that validated the legitimacy of websites accepting online donations to avoid fraud.
 Public Interest Registry plans to use the funds from selling .NGO domains to develop an "NGO Community Program" to reach out to NGOs in developing nations.
 It also intends to create a directory service of NGOs to support their SEO and visibility, and develop a closed community for NGOs to learn from each other.
 The new domains have been publicly available since May 6, 2015.

-Policy Initiatives
+Policy initiatives

-DNS Abuse Institute
+DNS abuse institute

-In 2021, PIR announced the establishment of the Domain Name Abuse Institute as part of its ongoing efforts to protect Internet users from the threat of DNS Abuse such as malware, botnets, phishing, pharming, and spam.
+In 2021, PIR announced the establishment of the Domain Name Abuse Institute as part of its ongoing efforts to protect Internet users from the threat of DNS abuse such as malware, botnets, phishing, pharming, and spam.
 PIR said the Institute will bring together leaders in the anti-abuse space to fund research, publish recommended practices, share data, and provide tools to identify and report DNS Abuse.
 Graeme Bunton, who has more than a decade of experience working in the DNS and DNS Abuse policy, was named to serve as the DNS Abuse Institute’s inaugural director.
 In April 2022, it signaled the coming release of an industry tool to report DNS abuse.
-The tool, named NetBeacon, is slated to be formally introduced in the summer of 2022.
+The tool, named NetBeacon, was slated to be formally introduced in the summer of 2022.

-Quality Performance Index (QPI) Initiative
+Quality Performance Index initiative

 Two years prior to the establishment of the DNS Abuse Institute, PIR in 2019 created an incentive program with domain registrars to combat DNS abuse and improve the quality of the .ORG domain space.
 PIR claimed that improving the quality of the domains registered led to higher renewal rates for expiring domain names (a key financial goal for registrars).
 The program gave registrars tools and best practices to improve the quality of .ORG domains registered and then created a scorecard "Quality Performance Index," or QPI, to measure the results.
 Among the indicators measured included abuse ratings, renewal rates, domain usage, DNSSEC enablement, SSL encryption usage, and the average term life of a domain name registration.
 In 2021, PIR, saying the program had been successful improving the quality of. the .Org domain space, offered QPI tools and measurement kit free to all registries and registrars across all domains.